sparkflows/sparkflows-docs/docs/tutorials/analytics/analyze-flights-delays.rst

 Analyze Flights Delays
 =====================

 This workflow reads in a dataset.
-It then analyze flights delay with sample datasets and prints the results.
+It then analyzes flights delay with sample datasets and prints the results.

-Worklow
+Workflow
 -------

 Below is the workflow.
 It does the following:

 * Reads data from a sample dataset.
-* Print the sample datasets results.
+* Prints the sample datasets results.
-* column to be cast for new datatype double.
+* Column to be cast for new datatype double.
-* column to be cast for new datatype string.
+* Column to be cast for new datatype string.
-* update the column name of datatype string.
+* Updates the column name of datatype string.
-* print the result of data updating after stringindexer Node.
+* Prints the result of data updating after stringindexer Node.
-* execute the SQL queries with the given conditions.
+* Executes the SQL queries with the given conditions.
-* prints the results.
+* Prints the results.

 .. figure:: ../../_assets/tutorials/analytics/analyze-flights-delays/1.PNG
    :alt: Analyze Flights Delays